CIRCL/potiron/README.md

 -------

 * Usual potiron functionalities :
     - potiron-json-ipsumdump : create json files from pcap files
         - input : pcap files
         - output : corresponding json files

     - potiron-json-tshark : create json datafiles from pcap capture files, and potentially store data in redis directly
         - input : pcap files
-    - output : corresponding json files, and redis
+        - output : corresponding json files, and / or redis
     - potiron-redis : stores data from json files in redis
         - input : json files
         - output : redis
     - bokeh-export : process graphs to display specific values of a field for a month
         - input : redis data
         - output : bokeh plot
     - export-csv-* : process datafiles for the graphs of the most frequent values of a field, the period depends on the parameter specified in the * caracter's place
         - input : redis data
         - output : csv data files
     - generate : creates graphs corresponding to the csv files, using template.html as the template of the graph
         - input : csv data files
         - output : d3.js bubble charts
     - potiron_graph_annotation is used to put the real name of the fields / values displayed in the graphs, instead of their variable name, using dictionaries stored in "doc" directory

 * Additionnal functionalities :
     - isn-pcap / isn-pcap-process-day : use pcap files to process graphs of the sequence and acknowledgement numbers over time, with the destination port indicated as the color of the dots
         - input : pcap files
         - output : ISN graphs
     - potiron-isn-redis : stores data from json files in a time series redis structure in order to process ISN graphs directly from redis
+        - input : pcap files
+        - output : json files, and / or redis
+    - potiron-isn-redis-from-json : stores data from json files in redis
         - input : json files
         - output : redis
     - isn-redis / isn-redis-process-day : process ISN graphs with data from redis
         - input : redis data
         - output : ISN graphs
     - preview : displays a preview of all the ISN graphs for a month as an index, with links to each original graph
         - input : ISN graphs images
         - output : index of all the previews
     - parallel-coordinate : process csv files containing data used to display parallel coordinates of the daily most frequent values of a field for a month
         - input : redis data
         - output : csv data files
     - generate-pc : creates parallel coordinate graphs with the csv files, using template-pc.html as template
         - input : csv data files
         - output : d3.js parallel coordinate graphs